 1. Call-specific grounds for granting funding

-Applicants must submit the following application document:
+Applicants must submit the following application documents:

-- Application for continued funding (Form 15)
+- Application form for further funding

 - Original research plan and original summary of the project (pdf)

 - If the composition of the research group has changed since the submission of the original research plan, the new researchers must also submit the following documents: